-Top English Language Blogs of 2019 Posted by gary on Dec 19, 2019 in English Language, Uncategorized
+Top English Language Blogs of 2019 Posted by Gary Locke on Dec 19, 2019 in English Language, Uncategorized

 As 2019 comes to a close, it always seems important to reflect on the year past.
 We all do it, don’t we?
 Maybe you want to remember those things which made you laugh, the moments of success, special memories of friends and family.
 What did you learn?
 What surprised you?
 And which of these lessons will become most important in the coming year ahead?